aliclarke206/MileStoneProject2_HabitTracker/README.md

 * The task list can also be modified as the user likes by adding and checking off completed tasks as they go.
 * There is a clear completed task button below the task list so the user can clear them out of the list as they go.
 * On the right had corner of the task list there is also a task counter.
 This also changes responsively to the amount of tasks still remaining to be completed within the category.
-* There is also a responsive progress bar that correlates with the amount of tasks remaining within the task list to give the user a visual cue of how many tasks have been completed.
+* There is also a responsive progress bar that correlates with the amount of tasks remaining within the selected category to give the user a visual cue of how many tasks have been completed.
 * The categories, tasks, checked and unchecked tasks are stored in local storage so when the user reloads the page their tasks are still there.

 ### Features Left to Implement

 * Adding a calender feature API to link with google calander so appointments automatically link to tasks.
-* Along with the calender tasks could then be integrated with a times of the day tasks need to be completed so the day could be better planned out.
+* Along with the calender, tasks could then be integrated with a time stamp so  the day could be better planned out i.e tasks could have an added time frame to have task completed by.
 * For a mobile app, reminder notifications could also be installed to pop up if tasks were due to be completed at a certain time.
 * An ability to add links to other apps.
 For example, if 10,000 steps was a task to be completed, there would be an option to link your FitBit account to allow for seamless and automatic task completion without having to manually check it off.
 ## Technologies Used